billyjacoby/react-calc/README.md

 It was built with create-react-app and the following libraries were added for the noted reasons:

+- gh-pages
+  To enable the demo of the app

 ## Goals of the project are:

 ### Include all basic functions of a simple calculator: